 5 minutes with…

-* What is your favorite thing about being based in Madrid?
+CF: What’s your favorite thing about living in Pittsburgh?